freshworks/crayons/packages/crayons-core/src/components/progress-loader/readme.md

    */
   parent?: string;
   /**
    * Use Custom markup.
-To keep the progress bar working, keep an element with role='bar' in there */ template?: string;
+To keep the progress bar working, keep an element with class='bar' in there */ template?: string;
 }